KomputeProject/kompute/docs/overview/advanced-examples.rst

 #.
-Record the OpAlgo with the Logistic Regresion shader
+Record the OpAlgo with the Logistic Regression shader
    :raw-html-m2r:`<del>~</del>`\ :raw-html-m2r:`<del>~</del>`\ :raw-html-m2r:`<del>~</del>`\ :raw-html-m2r:`<del>~</del>`\ ~~

-Once we re-record, all the instructions that were recorded previosuly are cleared.
+Once we re-record, all the instructions that were recorded previously are cleared.

 Because of this we can record now the new commands which will consist of the following: